 Sometimes kyphosis will be easy to see.
 A person might have a hump or the back might look more rounded than it should.
 Other cases of kyphosis will be harder to notice and may not be visible at all.

 If it looks like someone has kyphosis, doctors will usually order X-rays of the spine.
 Looking at the X-rays can help determine the type of kyphosis.
-To check if kyphosis is affecting a person's breathing, doctors may ask a patient to breathe in so they can listen to the lungs.
+To check if kyphosis is affecting breathing, doctors may ask a person to breathe in so they can listen to the lungs.